projectcontour/contour/design/gateway-apis-implementation.md

 ## Implementation

-There is currently experimental support for *reading* the Service-APIs objects in Contour, we will add full support in something like this order:
+There is currently experimental support for *reading* the Gateway API objects in Contour, we will add full support in something like this order:
 - Add support for configuring Gateway to the config file
-- Deprecate `--expermental-service-apis` command-line flag, so that it does nothing but log a referral to the new config item.
+- Deprecate `--experimental-service-apis` command-line flag, so that it does nothing but log a referral to the new config item.
-- Implement the Service-APIs processor as a single DAG processor.
+- Implement the Gateway API processor as a single DAG processor.
-- Release a version with Service-APIs support still marked experimental.
+- Release a version with Gateway API support still marked experimental.
 - Evaluate the implementation, provide feedback to upstream, and so on.
 - Remove the experimental tag once we're happy with the support.